Wells Fargo mortgage review

 - Low down payment.
 Get a conventional fixed-rate mortgage with a down payment as low as 3%.

-- Use gift funds.
-You can use gift funds and down payment assistance programs.
+- Gift funds.
+Use gift funds and down payment assistance programs.

-- Easy application process.
-Easily apply for a mortgage online.
+- Straightforward application process.
+Apply for a mortgage and complete the process entirely online.

 - Slow customer service.
 Some customers complain of slow response times.